Note: This document references views and actions that are only available to Echo Administrators

 - Simplified shows only the contents of the folder the user is in.

 - Idle Timeout: Enter, in minutes, the amount of time Echo can remain idle before logging a user out.
 Providing a timeout value prevents users from staying logged in indefinitely and having that time recorded and reported as activity.
 If you leave this field blank, users are not logged out due to inactivity.

 - Prohibited Files: List any file types that you want to prohibit users from uploading to Echo.
 Separate items with commas.

 - Hide audio and video uploading controls: Check this box to disable audio/video uploads.

-Rubrics: Create rubrics for course authors to use with the Rubric editor.
+Rubrics: Create rubrics (peer assessment) for course authors to use with the Rubric editor.

 School years and grading periods

 School years and grading periods: Set up domain-level Grading Periods for courses in your domain to use.
 To do so, you must define a school year, create Grading Periods within that school year, and then select the current year and Grading Period for the domain.

 Scoring objectives: Echo allows you to add Scoring Objectives to use in Multi-Outcome Scoring courses.

 Enable SpeechStream with this card (learn more about SpeechStream).